bestofjs/bestofjs-weekly/data/collections/stories/story-094.md

 number: 94
 ---

-Number one this week, _Edtr.io_ is a rich text editor (also called "WYSIWYG" editor) written with React.
+Number one this week, _Edtr.io_ is a rich text editor written with React.

-It's built on top of [Slate](http://slatejs.org/) a framework to build WYSIWYG editors and it can be enhanced by a system of plugins.
+It's built on top of [Slate](http://slatejs.org/) (a framework to build WYSIWYG editors) and it can be enhanced by a system of plugins.

-It aims to "make creating content online as simple as editing a Word document - or simpler", with a focus on great UX.

-The homepage is a live example that lets you edit the content on the screen.
-For example it's possible to re-order the paragraphs by drag and drop, in a nice and intuitive way.
+The homepage is a live example that lets you edit the content on the screen, re-ordering the paragraphs by drag and drop.

+Also we'd like to introduce the latest changes about _Best of JavaScript_.

+Three elements have been added to to the homepage to make it more attractive:

+- **Newest projects**: the latest projects added to Best of JavaScript
+- **Featured Projects**: a selection of important projects, showing randomly on the screen... could you recognize all the logos?
+- **Weekly Newsletter**: the latest issue of our newsletter including the rankings by relative growth.

+Let us know what you think, thank you for your feedback!